 The drain pump is an integral part of your washing machine.
 So it’s important to keep it in good working condition.
 If you notice that your machine isn’t draining properly or producing unusual noises during the cycle, You may need to check the drain pump.
 Before starting any repairs or maintenance, disconnect the power by unplugging the washing machine from its electrical outlet.

 Next, locate the drain pump filter and remove it for cleaning.
-The filter is typically located at the front bottom of your washer and can usually remove with a quarter-turn counterclockwise twist.
+The filter is typically located at the front bottom of your washer and can usually be removed with a quarter-turn counterclockwise twist.
 Once you’ve removed the filter, inspect it for any clogs or debris that could be affecting the efficiency of the pump.
 Use a soft brush or cloth to clean out any visible buildup and rinse off thoroughly with water.
 After cleaning out the filter, replace it back into its housing and give it another quarter turn clockwise to secure it in place.

 Check The Dishwasher Filter